paulk-asert/groovy-data-science/README.md

 Groovy code examples can be found in the [LanguageDetect](subprojects/LanguageDetect/src/main/groovy) subproject.
 If you have opened the repo in IntelliJ (or your favourite IDE) you should be able to execute the examples directly in the IDE.

-Alternatively, you can run the examples online using a Jupyter/Beakerx notebook:
+Alternatively, you can run the example online using a Jupyter/Beakerx notebook:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/paulk-asert/groovy-data-science/master?filepath=subprojects%2FLanguageDetect%2Fsrc%2Fmain%2Fnotebook%2FLanguageDetect.ipynb)

 ### Digit recognition using neural networks